Predicting conversion intent in real-time

 How to use the output of the model

 Now everything is in place, we can use the predicted conversion intent to enhance and improve our retargeting audiences used in campaigns.
 This will avoid targeting irrelevant and uninterested visitors (low conversion intent) and improve the conversion rate.
 The experiment we did was aimed at confirming whether the model made relevant and valuable predictions in real-time when deployed.
-In more detail, we determined a threshold which made the best split between low and high conversion intent of website visitors.
+In more detail, we determined a threshold that made the best split between low and high conversion intent of website visitors.
 Consequently, we set up an experiment that splits the current retargeting audience, which consists of all people that viewed a product or added a product to their cart, into two groups.
 The first group is the experiment group low intent and the second the experiment group high intent.

 Both groups had the same bid strategy, frequency cap and were retargeted via Facebook.
 In short, the hypothesis for this experiment was as follows: “The conversion rate of the high conversion intent group is statistically better than that of the low conversion intent group”.
-We analysed the difference in performance between the two groups and the result were impressive.
+We analyzed the difference in performance between the two groups and the result were impressive.

 It is not a surprise that the high conversion intent group is one-third of the total retargeting audiences, but it is interesting to see that the difference in conversion rate between the two audiences is significantly different.
 In other words, if we would retarget only the visitors classified as having a high conversion intent, we would generate an uplift in conversions of 233% compared to low conversion intent group (see image 3 below).
 But when the objective is to maximize revenue, we would not advise excluding customers classified as low conversion intent simply because there are still converting customers in this group.
 Alternatively, we would advise treating this group differently.